jeancwhwang/Portfolio_Cyclistic_Bike-Share_Case_Study/README.md

 + However, annual members are more likely to ride classic bikes than casual riders (31% vs. 22%).
 About 1 in 5 in both groups ride electric bikes.
 Additionally, docked bikes are the least favorable bike in both groups.
 Only 4% of casual riders ride docked bikes and none of the annual members ride docked bikes this month.
 + Casual riders love using Cyclistic on weekends, but not for annual members (Sunday: 18% vs.12%, Saturday: 18% vs. 12%).
 + Annual members do not heavily use Cyclistic on weekends.
 Instead, Thursday (18%) and Wednesday (17%) are popular days for them.
++ For both groups, rush hour is between 4 pm – 6 pm, and 5 pm is the best time for Cyclistic users to ride bikes.
+However, annual members are more likely to ride bikes between 6 am and 8 am than casual riders.
 + The top 5 start and end locations for causal riders are around the Illinois Coast of Lake Michigan.
 The top 1 start and end locations for casual riders are Streeter Dr & Grand Ave.
 + Compared to casual riders, annual members tend to use Cyclistic in the downtown area.
 The top 1 start and end locations for them are DuSable Lake Shore Dr & North Blvd station.